googlefonts/fontdiffenator/README.md

 # Diffenator

-Python 3 library to compare two fonts against each other.
+Python 3 library to compare two **TTF** fonts against each other.

 ## Features

+Currenly only supports TrueType flavoured fonts - **CFF/OTF flavour fonts are not supported!**

 **Glyph matching**